CATEGORY: OTHER

 There are also various therapeutic and colloquial uses of the term.
 Some of these differ greatly from one another.
 Colloquially, the term fetish is also often used when a kink is actually meant.
 The relevant difference, if you want to pay attention to the correct language, is that a kink is a preference.
 In other words, you like it when something is used.
 With a pronounced fetish, however, the pleasure object is absolutely necessary in order to be aroused at all.

-In the context of sexual-medical diagnostics or psychoanalysis, sexual fetishism is seen as requiring treatment with reservations.
-This is the case when the fetish serves as a complete substitute for sexuality in a partnership.
-In order to be classified as an illness, the person must be suffering accordingly.
-Doctors then speak of a “personality and behavioral disorder of sexual preference” (ICD F65.0).
-The increasing social acceptance of normal sexual deviations means that those affected rarely require treatment.
-As a result, therapeutic help is rarely necessary.
+In the context of sexual medicine diagnostics or psychoanalysis, sexual fetishism is considered to require treatment only if the fetish serves as a complete substitute for partner-oriented sexuality.
+To be classified as a disorder, the person must experience significant distress.
+In such cases, medical professionals refer to it as a “personality and behavioral disorder of sexual preference” (ICD F65.0).
+Increasing societal acceptance of non-normative sexual variations means that affected individuals rarely need treatment.
+Consequently, therapeutic help is seldom necessary.

 Why does a fetish develop?